Favorite Fall Hikes in Southern West VirginiaSeptember 2, 2022

 The New River Gorge National Park and Preserve – Grandview in Raleigh County is known to have some of the best views in the state.
-With six miles of hiking trails that lead to breathtaking panoramas, there’s plenty of leaf-peeping opportunities.
+With six miles of hiking trails that lead to breathtaking panoramas, there are plenty of leaf-peeping opportunities.
 The Grandview Rim Trail is the park’s longest route at 3.5 miles.
 It begins at the Main Overlook — 1,400 feet above the New River — and goes through the forest at the rim of the Gorge before ending at Turkey Spur Overlook.
 Castle Rock is a more strenuous hike (not recommended for small children), but you’ll be able to see layered sandstone walls up-close and exposed coal seams.
-Other paths in Grandview include Big Buck Trail, Woodland Loop Trail, Tunnel Trail, Little Laurel Trail and Grandview Walkways.
+Other paths in Grandview include Big Buck Trail, Woodland Loop Trail, Tunnel Trail, Little Laurel Trail, and Grandview Walkways.

 Fayette – Endless Wall

 Named the Best National Park Hike in USA Today’s Best Readers’ Choice contest in 2015, Fayette County’s Endless Wall Trail is one of the most popular treks in Southern West Virginia.
 The 2.4-mile trail offers remarkable views of the New River Gorge Bridge and surrounding vistas — which look even more beautiful painted with fall colors.
 Diamond Point is a lovely spot to stop and admire the surrounding scenery.
 Also, being in the Gorge, there’s a good chance that during your hike you’ll hear the sounds of adventurous rafters or catch a glimpse of rock climbers.

 Nicholas – Long Point (Summersville Lake)